 Dolly is a help-for-hire platform, not a moving company.
+It works similarly to Taskrabbit movers.
 Customers don’t get to choose their helpers, so the experience may vary drastically depending on the location and independent contractor who takes the assignment.

 Positive reviews focus on how affordable and easy it is to book Dolly movers.
 But in the last three years, the company has received 135 official complaints on the Better Business Bureau (BBB) site.
 The BBB even issued an alert to emphasize a “pattern of complaints” about damaged stuff and a lack of help from Dolly customer service.

 Also, Dolly is only licensed for full moving services in some of its 45 locations.
 For instance, we tried getting a quote for an apartment move in Seattle and found out you can only book “No Truck, Labor Only” services in Washington state.

 Like Uber drivers or Taskrabbit movers, Dolly movers are all independent contractors.
 The reliability and professionalism of each worker may vary.
 But Dolly does require all helpers to pass a background check, according to the website.
 Drivers must also hold a valid U.S. driver’s license and auto insurance.

 We typically score brand credibility based on U.S. Department of Transportation (U.S. DOT) registration, insurance status, and accident history.
 That isn’t possible with Dolly.
 The company is not a licensed household goods carrier.
 And there’s no evidence that Dolly tracks its contractors’ accident history.

 We can’t confidently say that you’ll get a reliable mover with Dolly.